DamianZiemann/eventbrite-scraper/README.md

    - Extract the provided compressed folder to your desired location.

 2. **Set Up the Backend**
-   - Navigate to the `backend` directory:
+   - Navigate to the `WebProgrammierung` directory:
      ```bash
-     cd backend
+     cd WebProgrammierung
      ```
    - *(Optional)* Set up a Python virtual environment:
      ```bash